-My career as an online entrepreneur is winding down and I find myself shifting into the slow lane.
+When my career as an online entrepreneur started winding down, I found myself shifting into the slow lane.
 There have been many hairpin curves and turns in my life; some good, some not.
 The days of driving in the fast lane are long gone and I am perfectly content to be that lady driving 55 in a posted speed limit of 70.
 I don’t have the same energy and drive I had twenty, even ten, years ago.
 But that’s OK.

 I no longer feel the need to be noted as a successful business person because in the end of life, it doesn’t matter.
 I love that my focus is no longer blindsided by what other’s think about me but rather what God thinks as I seek His eternal purpose in my life.